 It is possible to find asbestos in both industrial properties, such as factories, offices, shops, restaurants and even schools, as well as residential dwellings such as homes, sheds, and other outbuildings.

-If an owner is planning on undertaking work in a building with any possible suspicion at all of asbestos being present, in particular, that of one built or refurbished before the year 2000, it is imperative that the appropriate precautions should be taken which allow the affected areas to be identified and its condition determined.
+If an owner is planning on undertaking work in a building with any possible suspicion at all of the asbestos being present, in particular, that of one built or refurbished before the year 2000, it is imperative that the appropriate precautions should be taken which allow the affected areas to be identified and its condition determined.

 Any person attempting to knowingly remove and dispose of asbestos without the appropriate licence risks hefty prosecution through negligence.
 Additionally, if asbestos is uncovered during building work without prior knowledge of its existence, all work needs to be stopped immediately, and the area should be contained and evacuated while expert help is sought.
 The inherent dangers, both actual and legislative should be taken into account when considering asbestos plan requirements.